last updated 2016/9/20

 4) Right click on the window to show Menu.

-program which reads Logger32.ini (or your ini) and shows a color box for most
+which reads Logger32.ini (or your ini) and shows a color box for most of

 As you know Logger32 provides many choices of highlight/background color.
 Can you always understand what each color means when you see the Logbook Page Window, Award Table or DX Spot Window, etc?
 Probably not.
 This will help you!

 a.
 It shows DX spots received from Logger32.

 for IOTA, RDA, WWFF and DME award in column “Plus”

 It is not easy to populate reference number while reading comment.
 There are many patterns you type reference number.
 This is not 100%, however I think 80% will be OK.